acentswap/docs2-wiki/products/ifo-initial-farm-offering/ifo-guide.md

 In the “Overflow” method, users can subscribe as much as they want to the IFO, and their final allocation will be based on the amount of funds they put in as a percentage of all funds put in by other users at the time the sale ends.
 Users will get back any leftover funds when they claim their tokens after the sale.

-### **Committing CAKE to the Public Sale**
+### **Committing ADE to the Public Sale**

 1\.
-Let's commit some CAKE to the Public Sale.
+Let's commit some ADE to the Public Sale.
 Click the **Commit** button under Public Sale.
 A window will appear.

 2\.
-In the new window, choose the amount of CAKE you want to commit in the field.
+In the new window, choose the amount of ADE you want to commit in the field.

-Remember, you can only commit up to to the number of iCAKE you have.
-And any CAKE you cannot spend on new tokens will be returned to you, so you don’t need to worry about losing any tokens.
+Remember, you can only commit up to to the number of iADE you have.
+And any ADE you cannot spend on new tokens will be returned to you, so you don’t need to worry about losing any tokens.

 3\.
 Click the **Confirm** button and confirm the action with your wallet.
-Once your CAKE are committed, the Public Sale section will show your committed amount.
+Once your ADE are committed, the Public Sale section will show your committed amount.

-You can add more CAKE at any time during the IFO event as long as you haven’t reached the maximum limit.
+You can add more ADE at any time during the IFO event as long as you haven’t reached the maximum limit.
 If you have, you will see "Max Committed" on the faded button.
 Keep in mind there is a fee for the Public Sale, listed next to “Additional fee”.

-If you don’t want to commit more CAKE to the IFO, you can skip ahead to the next section, Collecting your new tokens.
+If you don’t want to commit more ADE to the IFO, you can skip ahead to the next section, Collecting your new tokens.

-### **Committing CAKE to the Private Sale**
+### **Committing ADE to the Private Sale**

 ![](<../../.gitbook/assets/image (59).png>)

 1\.
 The checkbox in the Private Sale card will light up if you are eligible to participate in the Private Sale.
-To use your CAKE in the Private Sale, click the **Commit** button under Private Sale.
+To use your ADE in the Private Sale, click the **Commit** button under Private Sale.
 A window will appear.

 2\.
-In the new window, choose the amount of CAKE you want to commit in the field.
+In the new window, choose the amount of ADE you want to commit in the field.

-Remember, you can only commit the amount of CAKE equal to the maximum commit limit for the Private Sale.
-And any CAKE you cannot spend on new tokens will be returned to you, so you don’t need to worry about losing any tokens.
+Remember, you can only commit the amount of ADE equal to the maximum commit limit for the Private Sale.
+And any ADE you cannot spend on new tokens will be returned to you, so you don’t need to worry about losing any tokens.

 3\.
 Click the **Confirm** button and confirm the action with your wallet.
-Once your CAKE are committed, the Private Sale section will show your committed amount.
+Once your ADE are committed, the Private Sale section will show your committed amount.

-You can add more CAKE at any time during the IFO event as long as you haven’t reached the maximum limit.
+You can add more ADE at any time during the IFO event as long as you haven’t reached the maximum limit.
 If you have, you will see "Max Committed" on the faded button.&#x20;

 ## After the IFO has ended

 When the IFO has ended, you will be able to collect your new tokens.
-How many you will get depends on how many people participated in the IFO. **Any extra CAKE you have committed to the IFO that aren't used to buy new tokens will be returned to you.‌**
+How many you will get depends on how many people participated in the IFO. **Any extra ADE you have committed to the IFO that aren't used to buy new tokens will be returned to you.‌**

 ### Token Vesting